pubkey/rxdb/docs-src/rx-storage-localstorage-meta-optimizer.md

 ## Usage

-The meta optimizer gets wrapper around any other RxStorage.
+The meta optimizer gets wrapped around any other RxStorage.
 It will then automatically detect if an RxDB internal storage instance is created, and replace that with a localstorage based instance.

 ```ts
 import {